Louis Killen >

 Bob Fox and Benny Graham sang Trimdon Grange Explosion in 1995 on their Fellside CD of songs of the mining communities of North East England, How Are You Off for Coals?.

 Maddy Prior sang Trimdon Grange Explosion in 2008 on her Park Records CD Seven for Old England.
+She noted:

 The Unthanks sang Trimdon Grange Explosion in 2012 on their CD Diversions Vol. 2: The Unthanks with Brighouse and Rastrick Brass Band.